I recently came across a cashback offer that promised 3% back on all spend. Sounds incredible, right?

 Many programs lock you into "points" with unclear or fluctuating values.
 You earn 1,000 points but have no idea if that's worth 10 SAR or 100 SAR.
 Or worse, you can only redeem them for specific items at inflated prices, making the "cashback" worth far less than advertised.

-The question to ask: What is each point actually worth in currency terms, and how many ways can I actually use them?
+Always ask: What is each point actually worth in currency terms, and how many ways can I actually use them?

-The Bottom Line: Do the Real Math
+The Bottom Line: Do the Real Math (not the Marketing Math)

 Costs: What are ALL the fees I'm paying?
 (FX, subscriptions, subscription fees, inflated exchange rates)